 Channels that influence revenue optimization

-In order to optimize your revenue, you need to individually optimize each of these factors that contribute to your revenue.
-Turning your attention to the following channels will influence your ability to maximize your revenue.
+In order to optimize your revenue, you need to individually optimize each of these business functions that contribute to your revenue.
+Turning your attention to the following channels will help you maximize revenue from all parts of your funnel.

 Pricing optimization is what ProfitWell does best, and happens when you align your pricing to show the value you provide to a customer.
 Do this and your products will flourish.